MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/account-scoped-queries.md

 author: KathrynEE
 ms.topic: quickstart
 monikerRange: '>= azure-devops-2019'
-ms.date: 09/30/2021
+ms.date: 12/13/2022
 ---

 # Project and organization-scoped queries

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

-::: moniker range="azure-devops"
-Using Analytics for Azure DevOps, you can construct project or organization-scoped queries to return work items or other data of interest.
+Using Analytics for Azure DevOps, you can construct queries that are scoped to a project or an organization or collection.
 You can run these queries directly in your browser or within Power BI.

-Project-scope queries help answer questions about a single project whereas organization-scope queries allow you to answer questions that cross project boundaries.
-Organization-scoped queries require broader user permissions or careful scoping restrictions to ensure that your query isn't blocked due to a lack of project permissions.
-::: moniker-end

-::: moniker range"< azure-devops"
-Using Analytics for Azure DevOps, you can construct project or collection-scoped queries to return work items or other data of interest.
-You can run these queries directly in your browser or within Power BI.

-Project-scope queries help answer questions about a single project whereas collection-scope queries allow you to answer questions that cross project boundaries.
-Collection-scoped queries require broader user permissions or careful scoping restrictions to ensure that your query isn't blocked due to a lack of project permissions.
+Project-scope queries help answer questions about a single project whereas organization and collection scoped queries allow you to answer questions that cross project boundaries.
+Organization and collection scoped queries require broader user permissions or careful scoping restrictions to ensure that your query isn't blocked due to a lack of permissions.

-::: moniker-end

 [!INCLUDE [temp](../includes/analytics-preview.md)]